JamesWTruher/Modules-1/Modules/Microsoft.PowerShell.KubeCtl/Wrapping.Native.Commands.md

 #### Issues with application wrapping

 The issues are roughly the same as above, there is a certain amount of programming that is needed to call the application.
-There is more programming needed to convert the text output to objects so they can participate in the PowerShell pipelines.
+There is some programming needed to convert the text output to objects so they can participate in the PowerShell pipelines.
 A significant difference is that unlike the REST approach, I don't have extra work determining _how_ to invoke the app, I can just invoke it.
 Further, it seems a more natural use of the tool; I'm familiar with the workings of the tool, I'm just parsing the output into objects.
-It's important to note that if the tool were to emit json or xml, a lot less effort would be needed to create the objects that I want.
+It's important to note that if the tool emits `json`, `xml`, or other structured data, a lot less effort would be needed to create the objects that I want.

 ## Is there a better way

-It may be possible to create a framework which inspects the output of the help of utility and _automatically_ create the code which uses
+It may be possible to create a framework which inspects the help of the application and _automatically_ create the code which calls the underlying application.
+This framework can also handle the output mapping to an object more suitable for the PowerShell environment.

 ## possibilities in wrapping

 The aspect which makes this possible is that some commands have regular, consistent help which describes how the application can be used.
 If this is the case, then we can iteratively call the help, parse it, and automatically construct much of the infrastructure needed to allow these native applications to be encorporated into the PowerShell environment.

+### First Experiment - Module Microsoft.PowerShell.Kubectl

+I created a wrapper for to take the output of `kubectl api-resources` and create functions for each returned resource.
+This way, instead of running `kubectl get pod`, I could run `Get-KubectlPod` (a much more _PowerShell_ like experience).
+I also wanted to have the function return objects which I could then use the other PowerShell tools (where-object, foreach-object, etc).
+To do this, I needed a way to map the output (json) from the `kubectl` tool to PowerShell objects.
+I decided that a reasonable approach for this was to use a more declarative to map the property in the json to a PowerShell class member.

+There were some problems that I wanted to solve with this first experiment

+* wrap `kubectl api-resources` in a function
+  * automatically create object output from `kubectl api-resources`
+* Auto-generate functions for each resource which could be retrieved (only resource get for now)
+  * only support `name` as a parameter
+* Auto-generate the conversion of output to objects to look similar to the usual `kubectl` output

+When it came to wrapping `kubectl api-resources` I took the static approach rather than auto generation.
+First, because it was my first attempt so I was still finding my feet.
+Second, because this is one of the `kubectl` commands which does not emit jason, so I took the path of parsing the output of `kubectl api-resources -o wide`.
+My concern is that I wasn't sure whether the table changes width based on the screen width.
+I calculated column positions based on the fields I knew to be present and then sent the line with the offsets off to be parsed.
+You can see the code in the function `get-kuberesource` and the constructor for the PowerShell class `KubeResource`.
+My plan was that these resources would drive the auto-generation of the Kubernetes resource functions.

+### Second Experiment - Module KubectlHelpParser

+I wanted to see if I could read any help content from `kubectl` which would enable

 ## Is this framework something you will continue to build commands with?